 The TCJA repealed Pease limitations, at least through 2025.
 Keep in mind, deductions for charitable contributions are usually limited to 60% of your adjusted gross income.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Consolidated Appropriations Act 2021 temporarily suspended the 60% of AGI limitation for qualified cash contributions

 The TCJA repealed Pease limitations, so go ahead and donate to your favorite charity no matter how much you earn.
 You can still claim this tax deduction in full.

 The Standard Deduction vs. Itemized Deductions

-Plan your 2018 spending accordingly if you’re making expenditures with the expectation of deducting them at tax time, and keep in mind that you may be able to make up some—if not all—of the difference by claiming the standard deduction instead.
+You might find that you're in much the same tax situation as before this legislation passed, or you might even come out ahead under these rules.
+Plan your 2021 spending accordingly if you’re making expenditures with the expectation of deducting them at tax time, and keep in mind that you might be able to make up some—if not all—of the difference by claiming the standard deduction instead.